Tom and Jerry: A Nutcracker Tale

 Tom and Jerry: A Nutcracker Tale is a 2007 American direct-to-video animated Christmas fantasy comedy film.
 The film was produced by Warner Bros.
 Animation and Turner Entertainment Co., and is the first Tom and Jerry film directed by Spike Brandt and Tony Cervone.
 It serves as the fifth direct-to-video Tom and Jerry film and is a semi-adaptation of 1816 short story "The Nutcracker and the Mouse King" by E. T. A. Hoffmann, with Jerry in the role of the Nutcracker and Tom in the role of one of the Mouse King's (who is reimagined as a cat) henchmen.

-Aside from being the last Tom and Jerry film to be filmed in a 1:33:1 Full-Screen format, A Nutcracker Tale was the last animated production that Joseph Barbera worked on before his death on December 18, 2006, and as such, the film is now dedicated to his memory.
+Aside from being the last Tom and Jerry film to be released in a 1:33:1 Full-Screen format, A Nutcracker Tale was the last animated production that Joseph Barbera worked on before his death on December 18, 2006, and as such, the film was dedicated to his memory.
 This was also the last animated direct-to-video film released under the Warner Bros.
-Family Entertainment label before Warner Bros. ceased using the brand's name altogether in 2009.
+Family Entertainment label before Warner Bros. ceased using the brand's name altogether in 2011.

 On August 13, 2020, it was announced that the film would be released on Blu-ray and special edition DVD, and paired with Tom and Jerry: Santa's Little Helpers.
 The bundle was released on October 27, 2020.